-Most lectures will be presented by Dr. Klein, although occasionally a guest lecturer may lead the class.
+Most lectures will be presented in person by Prof. Klein, although occasionally a guest lecturer may lead the class, or a lecture will be delivered remotely via zoom.
 The lecture notes and associated readings will be placed on D2L before the class.
-Lectures will be interactive, including participation in the form of questions and class discussion.
+Lectures will be interactive, including participation in the form of questions, class discussion, and board work.